cirruslabs/cirrus-ci-docs/docs/guide/docker-builder-vm.md

 !!! info "Using with private GKE clusters"

-    To use `dockerfile` with `gke_container` you first need to create a VM with Docker installed withint your GCP project.
+    To use `dockerfile` with `gke_container` you first need to create a VM with Docker installed within your GCP project.
     This image will be used to perform building of Docker images for caching.
 Once this image is available, for example, by `MY_DOCKER_VM` name, you can simply use it like this: